Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool checks an API key and returns plan, credits, and status, distinguishing it from sibling conversion tools.
+The description clearly states the tool checks the FileToPDF API key and returns plan, credits, and subscription status.
+It distinguishes itself from sibling conversion tools (convert_file, convert_html, convert_markdown) by specifying it is for status verification and costs no credits.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.